How to start a conference call

 - Enter your host code.
 You may be prompted to say your name (This is done to announce to the group who has entered or left the conference).

-- Wait until all participants have dialed in so you can officially start the meeting.
+- Wait until all participants have dialed in so you can officially lead the meeting.

 From your computer or smartphone